 And the results of that research can be powerful — for the FREEDM Center, for the industry member and for the public.
 In 2014, working with FREEDM faculty, students and partners helped member Green Energy Corporation launch its GreenBus mini-grid platform.
 Direct project involvement isn’t the only research benefit: Every member gets early access to FREEDM publications.

-In the seven years since the center launched, FREEDM research has generated 64 invention disclosures, eight patented products and 10 startup companies.
+In the 10 years since the center launched, FREEDM research has generated over 100 invention disclosures, more than 50 patents and 10 startup companies.

 FREEDM membership comes with other tangible benefits, including: